lenesk/sokolova.dk/describing-percentage-in-danish.md

 ### *Procentdelen/procentandelen*

 The two terms express the share of a whole number/unit/group, indicated in percent.
-The verb *udgøre* is often used with *procentdel*.
+The verb *udgøre* (=to stand for) is often used with *procentdel*.

 > *Den religiøse aktivitet, der angår folkekirken måles ofte som den procentdel af befolkningen, der går i kirke regelmæssigt*.
 (Fra ordnet.dk)